-In 2021, the Regents of the University of Michigan were awarded a data use agreement with CMS as a qualified entity (QE).
+In 2021, the Regents of the University of Michigan were awarded a data use agreement with the Centers for Medicare & Medicaid Services (CMS) as a qualified entity (QE).
 The Michigan Value Collaborative (MVC) is the entity within the University that undertakes all QE reporting.
 The QE will henceforth be referred to as the Michigan Value Collaborative or MVC in this document.

-MVC is a Collaborative Quality Initiative (CQI) working in partnership with Michigan hospitals, physician organizations, and Blue Cross Blue Shield of Michigan (BCBSM) / Blue Care Network (BCN) with the goal of improving the health of Michigan residents through sustainable, highvalue healthcare.
+MVC is a Collaborative Quality Initiative (CQI) working in partnership with Michigan hospitals, physician organizations, and Blue Cross Blue Shield of Michigan (BCBSM) / Blue Care Network (BCN) with the goal of improving the health of Michigan residents through sustainable, high-value healthcare.
 Since 2013, MVC has used claims-based episodes of care for health insurance payers in the state of Michigan to support and inform hospital quality improvement assessments and initiatives.